-Confession time: I was sorely tempted to start this post with a tawdry joke about a butcher, a housewife and beef tongue.
-For this I have nobody to blame but Aunt Ilana’s husband, Pedro.
-Luckily, and for the sake of the children that visit our site, the joke would be lost in translation.
+Confession time: I was sorely tempted to start this Lengua Picante Recipe (Spicy Beef Tongue) with a tawdry joke about a butcher, a housewife, oxtail, and beef tongue.
+For this I have nobody to blame but Aunt Ilana's husband, Pedro.
+Luckily, and for the sake of the children who visit our site I won't go there, the joke would be lost in translation.
 Phew!

 Will somebody think of the children!